We care about making music fun and accessible, that's what drives us to make the products we do – but we’re also serious about doing it right.

 We didn’t feel that was good enough, so we choose to voluntarily test products on a monthly basis to make sure they are safe; over a 12 month period every instrument is independently tested to the toughest EU Reach and US Prop 65 standards - if they don't achieve these standards they don't pass go!

 We use plastic materials for our instruments that are used in every day household products (not single use plastic, more of that later).
 What you might not realise is that we also include within this antimicrobial technology that kills off bacteria.

-Using this technology our instruments resist the growth of microbes including bacteria, mould and even some viruses, making them the most hygienic choice.
+Using this technology our instruments resist the growth of microbes including bacteria, making them the most hygienic choice.
 As saliva moves through the instruments during play this is really beneficial as it prevents the instruments from developing bad odours, provides added protection and helps your instrument last even longer.